 The School of Nursing provides answers to frequently asked questions about the Doctor of Nursing Practice program.

-Students entering the program who already have a master’s degree can expect a flexible course of study that may be completed in two years (six semesters) to three years (nine semesters).
+Students who hold a master's degree can expect a flexible course of study that may be completed in two years (six semesters) to three years (nine semesters).
 A flexible post-baccalaureate plan of study may be completed in as little as eight semesters; up to 14 semesters for the nurse practitioner tracks.

-The DNP may be the appropriate degree for nurse practitioners, nurse midwives, nurse anesthetists, clinical nurse specialists, nursing administrators and staff development persons.
-The DNP program is also the perfect choice for nurses with a background in public or community health.
+The DNP may be the appropriate degree for nurse practitioners, nurse midwives, nurse anesthetists, clinical nurse specialists, nursing administrators and staff development persons as well as nurses in public or community health.
 The DNP program's emphasis is on health-care delivery and the health-care delivery system, as well as the clinical populations served.
-The PhD is the appropriate degree for students who wish a research career and/or to teach in an academic institution.
+The PhD is the appropriate degree for students who are interested in a research career.
 For more information about the differences, click here.